timescale/docs/use-timescale/extensions/postgis.md

 ## Use the `postgis` extension to analyze geospatial data

-`postgis` is a PostgreSQL extension that enables you to conduct complex analyses of your geospatial time-series data.
+The `postgis` PostgreSQL extension allows you to conduct complex analyses of your geospatial time-series data.
 Timescale understands multitude of data challenges and helps you with when things happened and where they occurred.